cseazeem/script-engine/README.md

 ## 📌 Objective

-Develop a Java-based utility to run JavaScript and Python scripts, returning results as Java objects.
-The engine should support:
+Create a Java utility to run JavaScript and Python scripts, with results returned as Java objects, supporting external libraries and optional file-based script running.
 - Raw script input
 - Optional file-based script execution
 - Use of standard and third-party libraries (within JVM compatibility)